maxkapur/korean-fortunes/README.md

     ...
 ````

+Since the fortune source directory differs from distribution to distribution,
+you may need to modify the commands above.
+For example, Arch uses
+`/usr/share/fortune/` instead of `/usr/share/games/fortune/`.
+You can
+determine which directory fortune checks by running `fortune -f`.

 ## Fish greeting

 I use a random Korean fortune as my greeting in the fish shell.
 The script `fish_greeting.fish`